Permits and Visas for Work in China

 United States >

-In the U.S., there are 3 or 4 steps depending on which state you're in, here's the process:
+In the U.S., there are 3 - 5 steps for getting your documents authenticated depending on which state you're in.

-2A.
-Get your documents certified by the Secretary of State's office.
+3. Get your documents certified by your local Secretary of State's office.
 All documents must be certified by the Secretary of State’s office in the state where the document was notarized.
-They will verify the notarization recieved in step 1 and put a seal on the notarized document.
+They will verify the notarization received in step 1 and put a seal on the notarized document.

-3. Get your documents authenticated by Chinese Embassy/Consulates After certification by the Secretary of State’s office and/or the US Department of State, your documents can be authenticated by the Chinese Embassy/Consulate that holds consular jurisdiction over the state where the document is certified.
+5. Get your documents authenticated by the proper Chinese consulate.
+After they're authenticated by the Secretary of State’s office and/or the U.S. Department of State, your documents can be authenticated by the Chinese consulate that holds consular jurisdiction over the state where the document is certified.

 United Kingdom >